vjovanov/actormig/actor-migration.md

 ## Step by Step Guide for Migration to Akka

-In this chapter we will go through 5 phases of actor migration.
-Each phase is designed in a such way that you can test your code, to check if everything is still OK in your system.
+In this chapter we will go through 5 phases of the actor migration.
+After each phase you can test your code, to check if everything is still OK in the system.
 In the first 4 phases one can migrate one actor at a time and test the functionality.
 However, the last phase migrates all actors to Akka and it can be tested only as a whole.
 After this phase your system should have the same functionality as before, but on Akka code base.

 ### 1. Everything as an Actor
-Scala Actors provide public access to multiple types of actors.
-They are organized in the class hierarchy and each subclass provides slight richer functionality.
-To make migration easier first step will be to change each type of actor that is used in the project to actual class `Actor`.
-This migration step should not be complicated since the `Actor` class is located at the bottom of the hierarchy and provides broadest functionality.
+The Scala Actors library provides public access to multiple types of actors.
+They are organized in the class hierarchy and each subclass provides slightly richer functionality.
+To make migration easier first phase will be to change each actor in your system to be of type `Actor`.
+This migration step is straight forward since the `Actor` class is located at the bottom of the hierarchy and provides the broadest functionality.

-Scala Actors provide following actors in their hierarchy:
+The Scala Actors library provides following actors in its hierarchy:

-1. `Reactor` - migrate by changing your class definition from `class xyz extends Reactor[T]` to `class xyz extends Actor`.
+1. `Reactor` - migrate by changing your class definition from `class MyService extends Reactor[T]` to `class MyReactor extends Actor`.
 Compared to the `Actor`, `Reactor` provides additional type parameter which marks the type of the messages received.
-If your code uses that information than you might need to *i)* apply pattern matching with explicit type or *ii)* do the downcast from `Any` to the type of the message.
+If your code uses that information than you might need to: *i)* apply pattern matching with explicit type or, *ii)* do the downcast of your message from
+`Any` to the type `T`.

-2. `ReplyReactor` - migrate by changing your class definition from `class xyz extends ReplyReactor` to `class xyz extends Actor`
+2. `ReplyReactor` - migrate by changing your class definition from `class MyService extends ReplyReactor` to `class MyService extends Actor`

 3. `Actor` - stays the same as before

-4. `DaemonActor` - currently this functionality can not be migrated.
-Maybe in later versions of the migration guide we will provide possiblity to migrate this feature.
+4. `DaemonActor` - this functionality can not be migrated at this phase.
+For now leave all daemon actors as is.

 ### 2. Instantiations

-In Akka actors can be accessed only through the narrow interface named `ActorRef`.
-Instances of `ActorRef` are acquired by instantiating actors only within the special block that is passed to the `actorOf` method of `MigrationSystem` object.
-To ease the migration we have added the subset of Akka `ActorRef` and `MigrationSystem`.
+In Akka, actors can be accessed only through the narrow interface named `ActorRef`.
+Instances of `ActorRef` are acquired by instantiating actors within the by name block that is passed to the `actorOf` method of the `MigrationSystem` object.
-Migration to `ActorRef`s will be the next step in migration.
+To ease the migration we have added the subset of the Akka `ActorRef` and the `MigrationSystem`.
+Migration to `ActorRef`s will be the next step in the migration.
 We will present how to migrate most common patterns of Scala `Actor` instantiation and the we will show how to overcome issues when method signatures of `ActorRef` and `Actor` do not align.
+Since this phase requires two steps we recommend to do it one actor at a time.

 1. Constructor Call Instantiation

-        val migActor = new MigratingActor(arg1, arg2)
+        val myActor = new MyActor(arg1, arg2)

     Should be replaced with:

-        val migActor = MigrationSystem.actorOf(new MigrationActor(arg1, arg2))
+        val myActor = MigrationSystem.actorOf(new MyActor(arg1, arg2))

     In case constructor is called with no arguments the special version of method `actorOf` can be used.

-        val migActor = MigrationSystem.actorOf[MigrationActorNoArgs]
+        val myActor = MigrationSystem.actorOf[MigrationActorNoArgs]

 2. DSL for Creating Actors

-        val migActor = actor {
+        val myActor = actor {
            // actor definition
         }

-    Should be replace with:
+    Should be replaced with:

-        val migActor = ActorSystem.actorOf(new Actor {
+        val myActor = MigrationSystem.actorOf(new Actor {
            def act() {
              // actor definition
            }